Riccardo Iacono is a London-based artist working with film, video, digital media, performance, photography, collage, painting and installation.

 'Through play and metaplay Riccardo Iacono's work describes a kind of complex open system within complex systems.
 It becomes about the artist in relation to the world, the body of the artist in relation to the body of work, the viewer in relation to the work at the time of reception, the unique event of performance that redoubles the act of making and the re-entry of the work into the world.
 It is a promiscuous trans-discipline practice which may be viewed as much as dance and/or music as film and video, and with the potential to converse in the language of any other discipline, within other areas of cultural production, with other artists works.'

 Extract from Open Play - The Work of Riccardo Iacono

-He studied at Glasgow School of Art (1988-91) and at Duncan of Jordanstone, University of Dundee (2000-1).
+Iacono studied painting at Glasgow School of Art and electronic imaging at DJCAD, Dundee.

-Selected solo shows include: Ice in The Freezer, Pleasure Dome, Toronto (2003); Love Songs From a Dark Body, La Enana Marron, Madrid (2005); From Memory, Kino Oko, Prague (2005); The No Show, Castlefield Gallery, Manchester (2007); This Orientation, Summit Gallery, London (2013).
+Solo exhibitions and screenings include: Ice in The Freezer, Pleasure Dome, Toronto (2003); Love Songs From a Dark Body, La Enana Marron, Madrid (2005); From Memory, Kino Oko, Prague (2005); The No Show, Castlefield Gallery, Manchester (2007); This Orientation, Summit Gallery, London (2013).

 STV (1995/6), Channel 4 (1997/9); Sky TV (1998);